Event details and speakers

 Medical Apartheid Goes Viral: How Infection Catalyzes Bioethical ErosionHarriet A. Washington, MAFebruary 3 5 p.m.
 ET

-Harriet A. Washington, MA, ethicist and author of Medical Apartheid: The Dark History of Experimentation from Colonial Times to the Present, which won a National Book Critics Circle Award, will outline the historical roots of racial mistreatment in the U.S. medical research arena.
-She will discuss contemporary challenges to ethical research and health care, from the elision of informed consent to the neoeugenic policies, through the lens of the COVID-19 pandemic.
+Harriet A. Washington, MA, ethicist and author of Medical Apartheid: The Dark History of Experimentation from Colonial Times to the Present, which won a National Book Critics Circle Award, outlined the historical roots of racial mistreatment in the U.S. medical research arena.
+She discussed contemporary challenges to ethical research and health care, from the elision of informed consent to the neoeugenic policies, through the lens of the COVID-19 pandemic.

 Enduring Ethical Lessons from the Past: Learning from the USPHS Syphilis Study at TuskegeeLillie Head and Riggins R. Earl, Jr., PhDFebruary 10 5 p.m.
 ET

 The United States Public Health Service Syphilis Study at Tuskegee is used as a case study of the exploitation of communities of color at the hands of medical professionals.
 What are the lessons learned and how far has medical ethics really come in terms of the treatment of Black and other communities of color?
 Lillie Head, president of Voices for Our Fathers Legacy Foundation, and Riggins R. Earl, Jr., PhD, professor of ethics and theology, Interdenominational Theological Center, discussed the study, its legacy and impact on the 623 unknowing participants.

 The Politics of Health Policy: Integrating Racial Justice into Health Care and Clinical ResearchDaniel Dawes, JDFebruary 17 5 p.m.
 ET